 Following Indonesian independence, the children's paths diverged:

 My great-grandmother Maria Hendrina Reedeker returned to the Netherlands, living in Haarlem (P.C.
-Boutensstraat 118 I) as of Aug 19617.
-She passed away in 2003 war-graves-foundation, nearly 60 years after her husband.
+Boutensstraat 118 I) as of Aug 19618.
+She passed away on 13 October 1988 in Haarlem war-graves-foundation, more than 44 years after her husband.

-Hille Kleinstra's body was never recovered; he has a "Zeemansgraf" (sailor's grave)8.
-He is commemorated by the Dutch War Graves Foundation and on the Borger War Monument in his hometown (Torenlaan, 9531JH, Borger), honoring locals lost during the occupation and soldiers lost in the DEI.
+Hille Kleinstra's body was never recovered; he has a "Zeemansgraf" (sailor's grave)9.
+In a War Graves Foundation questionnaire dated 20 March 1962, his widow Maria Hendrina was asked whether she knew anything about a grave.
+Her response was: "Neen, geen identiteitsbewijs bij de aangespoelde overschotten" ("No, no identification with the washed-up remains") — confirming that while some remains did wash ashore, none could be identified.
+He is commemorated by the Dutch War Graves Foundation and on the Borger War Monument in his hometown (Torenlaan, 9531JH, Borger), honouring locals lost during the occupation and soldiers lost in the DEI.

 Conclusion